Queuing delay

-In telecommunication and computer engineering, the queuing delay or queueing delay is the time a job waits in a queue until it can be executed.
+In telecommunications and computer engineering, the queuing delay is the time a job waits in a queue until it can be executed.
 It is a key component of network delay.
 In a switched network, queuing delay is the time between the completion of signaling by the call originator and the arrival of a ringing signal at the call receiver.
 Queuing delay may be caused by delays at the originating switch, intermediate switches, or the call receiver servicing switch.
 In a data network, queuing delay is the sum of the delays between the request for service and the establishment of a circuit to the called data terminal equipment (DTE).
 In a packet-switched network, queuing delay is the sum of the delays encountered by a packet between the time of insertion into the network and the time of delivery to the address.